 (2) If the person applies for a high risk work (WA) licence under regulation 7.16(2) and the application is not finalised, regulation 6.2(1) does not apply to the person’s performance of the work that the person was authorised to do under the documentary evidence.

+[Regulation 7.13 inserted in Gazette 24 Aug 2007 p.
+4290.]

 7.14.
 Suspension or cancellation of certificates of competency

 (1) During the transition period for a certificate of competency issued in this State, the Commissioner may suspend or cancel the certificate, either wholly or in part, in accordance with the national standard.